The Difference Between an Islamic and Conventional Mortgage

 Benefits of the Co-Ownership Model

-• With conventional loans, homeowners are typically left on their own in the case of a natural disaster like a hurricane or tornado.
+- With conventional loans, homeowners are typically left on their own in the case of a natural disaster like a hurricane or tornado.
 If the property were to be destroyed, they are be responsible for repaying their mortgage loan in full to the bank.
 On the other hand, with Guidance Residential, we share this risk as co-owners.

-• Eminent domain is something few people ever expect to face, so it takes affected homeowners by surprise.
+- Eminent domain is something few people ever expect to face, so it takes affected homeowners by surprise.
 This is when the government decides to take a property for public use.
 The government is required to compensate the homeowner, but the amount paid does not always cover the mortgage amount.
 Guidance Residential shares the risk in this scenario as well.

-At its essence, Guidance Residential’s home financing is a service provided in accordance with Muslim beliefs in order to fill a need.
+At its essence, Guidance Residential’s partnership model of home financing is a service provided in accordance with Muslim beliefs in order to fill a need.
 It is governed by Islamic finance’s common-sense rules that are intended to benefit the community and protect vulnerable individuals.
 Unlike with a traditional mortgage loan, the goal is not to profit from our customers to the max; it is rather to help our customers fulfill a dream and care for themselves and their families without compromising their values.
 This is why you will find that our practices to be respectful and customer-friendly.

 It is an amana, or trust, to serve you.